coredataengineers/CDE-BOOTCAMP/09_aws_cloud/03-Virtual-Private-Cloud(VPC)/00-IP-Addressing.md

 ## CHECK LIST OF IP ADDRESSES IN CIDR RANGE
 Now that we know how to calculate how many IPs within a CIDR Range, but how do we know the individual `IP Address` in a specific `CIDR Range`?
-  - Hit this [link](https://ipgen.hasarin.com/) and see the total list of the IPs in the above `CIDR Ranges`, make sure to select `CIDR` instead of `plain range` and input your 4 seperated digit like the below image.
-You will see 4 IPs, the first IP is `10.5.0.0` and the last IP is `10.5.0.3`.
+  - Hit this [link](https://ipgen.hasarin.com/) and see the total list of the IPs in the above `CIDR Ranges`, make sure to select `CIDR` instead of `plain range` and input your 4 seperated digit and `/30` which is your subnet mask like the below image.
+    - You will see 4 IPs
+    - The first IP is `10.5.0.0`
+    - The last IP is `10.5.0.3`.

 <img width="1116" height="510" alt="Screenshot 2025-08-19 at 20 30 58" src="https://github.com/user-attachments/assets/6f8a8902-1f11-4827-9f45-54e992650355" />